MicrosoftDocs/sql-docs/docs/reporting-services/lesson-2-specifying-connection-information-reporting-services.md

-## Next steps
+## Next step

-In this lesson, you've successfully defined a connection to the [!INCLUDE [sssampledbobject-md](../includes/sssampledbobject-md.md)] sample database.
+In this lesson, you successfully defined a connection to the [!INCLUDE [sssampledbobject-md](../includes/sssampledbobject-md.md)] sample database.
 Continue with [Lesson 3: Define a dataset for the table report &#40;Reporting Services&#41;](lesson-3-defining-a-dataset-for-the-table-report-reporting-services.md) to define a dataset for the report.

 ## Related content